Marc85BPG/esx-legacy/[esx]/esx_multicharacter/readme.md

 - You need ox_lib to get it working!
 - IT WILL NOT WORK WITHOUT ox_lib AND fivem-appearance (wasabirobby)

-## Relogging
+## Notes
-- Do not enable this setting if you do not intend to properly set up relog support
+- Do not enable RELOG setting if you do not intend to properly set up relog support
 - Requires the latest update for ESX Status (prevents multiple status ticks from running)

-## Notes
 - Characters are stored in the users table as `char#:license`
 - Character deletion does not require manual entries for the tables to remove